 B. Information and Communication Technology

-Information technology systems are complex and constantly changing.
+Information technology (IT) systems are complex and constantly changing.
 These systems have exponentially increased the need for easily accessible wiring raceways.
 Today's modern office buildings incorporate raised floors that allow easy access to wiring systems.
-Although not appropriate for all buildings and spaces, in some historic buildings this approach can enable retention of ornamental ceilings and features:
+Although not appropriate for all buildings and spaces, in some historic buildings this approach can enable retention of ornamental ceilings and features.
+Wireless IT systems enable historic buildings to meet changing needs and workspace standards with less impact than is required to route wiring through architecturally significant interiors.
+Space reservation systems support shared use of meeting spaces, mobile workspace, and other efficiencies that contribute to the sustainable reuse of historic buildings in urban areas and costly real estate markets.

 - Consider wireless solutions.